grafana/x-ray-datasource/docs/sources/query-editor.md

 |-------|-------------|
 | **Service** | The service whose dependencies to list.
 Required. |

-### List service level objectives (SLOs)
+### List Service Level Objectives (SLO)

 Returns a table of SLOs associated with a given service operation.
+This query type appears in the UI as **List Service Level Objectives (SLO)**.

 The following fields are available: